revsystems/jQuery-Tie/README.md

       $("#a").tie("width", "#b", "width", { globalListener: true });
       $("#elements").width(300);
     });

-## Advanced Usage

 ### Proxy Listeners

 Global listeners introduce a lot of extra function calls that we may want to avoid.
-Any time there is ANY css/dom change on the page, your tie function will be called.
+Any time there is ANY css/dom update on the page, your tie function will be called.

 For advanced users, there is a way to reduce this event pollution.